Ewogijk/runeOS/CONTRIBUTING.md

 - **Explain the behavior after performing the steps**
 - **Describe what behavior you expected**
 - **Specify your environment** - Which runeOS release did you use?
 What is your Qemu version?
-- **Add screenshots or code snippets**
+- **Add screenshots or code snippets** if suitable

 ## Requesting Features

-You are wishing for a feature that does not exist?
+You want a new feature for the OS?
 Or you want to make improvements to an existing feature?
 You are welcome to make a feature request!

 ### Before Submitting

-Please check out the following before you submit your feature request, it may save you the effort create the request:
+Please check out the following guidelines before you submit your feature request to avoid creating duplicate requests:

 1. **Make sure your feature is not already implemented** - If your feature is already implemented, check if your suggestion adds anything to the implementation.
 If yes, feel free to create an issue.
-2. **Check the [Issue Tracker](https://github.com/Ewogijk/runeOS/issues)** - Your might have already been requested.
+2. **Check the [Issue Tracker](https://github.com/Ewogijk/runeOS/issues)** - Your feature might have already been requested.
 If that is the case, comment on the existing issue rather than creating a new one.

 ### Submitting a Feature Request